09 Jul Being Mindful of your NookReading Time: 1 minute

 Why am I writing about Nook?

 I was home alone for 20 days.
 I sat in a corner doing nothing, for hours, by the dusk I realised I had a great time; I was “I”… Accidentally.
 This encouraged me to spend the rest of days at my nook; the journey had started, it was exploratory, adventurous and exciting.
 I was thrilled.

 I explored I was everywhere, whereas I just wanted to walk on a track may be a trail, I was running after various attractions, which were not mine, they were of wannabe’s.
 I started to pen.

-And yes, most natural Nook users are children and animals; if you are a pet lover you definitely know your Pets favourite nook in its home.
-Call it synchronicity or a coincidence, my daughter she created her nook in my room, as soon I wrapped up writing this and I had to include this (picture attached).
+And yes, most natural Nook users are children and animals; if you are a pet lover, you know your Pets favourite nook in its home.
+Call it synchronicity or a coincidence, my daughter she created her nook in my room, as soon as I wrapped up writing this and I had to include this (picture attached).

 PS: Here’s how to set it up in simple steps; and yes!
 No compulsions J

-You must haves, a comfortable seat, something to hold in your hand say a toy or a cushion, soft single string music or a book and water to drink.
+You must have, a comfortable seat, something to hold in your hand say a toy or a cushion, soft single string music or a book and water to drink.